justinbloomfield/uninotes/yr1/sm2/finm2001/lec.md

 **Sunk Costs**: costs that have been or will be paid regardless of the decision whether or not the investment is undertaken. *Not to be included in the decision making*

+## L4

+**Leasing**

+Chapter 25 in buku

+**Lease**: contract between twow parties, the Lessee and the Lessor.
+Lessee: party lble for periodic payments in exchange for the right to use the asset.
+Lessor: entitled to the lease payments in exchange for lending the asset a
+- Involve little or no upfront payment
+- At the end of the contract term, the lease specifies who will retain ownership of the asset and at what terms.
+Typically, the lessee has the option to purchase the asset at a predetermined value or the market price
+- Also specifies cancellation provisions, possibility of extensions, responsibility for maintenance, etc.

+**Types of Leases**
+*Sales-type Lease*: A type of lease in which the lessor is the manufacturer of the asset (e.g. photocopier from Xerox) *Direct Lease*: Lessor is not the manufacturer, often an independent company that specializes in purchasing assets and leasing them to customers
+*Sales and Lease-back*: Describes a type of lease in which a firm already owns an asset it would prefer to lease.
+Firm sells asset, gets cash, leases back from the new owner and makes lease payments.
+Useful for firms facing a funding shortfall or firms that are asset rich but cash poor.
+*Leveraged Lease*: Lessor borrows from a bank or other lender to obtain the initial capital to purchase an asset, using the lease payments to pay back the bank loan.

+In order to value a lease, we need to consider the residual value of the asset.
+Residual value is the asset's market value at the end of the lease

+**Lease payments are made at the beginning of each period, i.e. payment starts at time 0, *annuity due***

+**PV(Lease Payments) = Purchase Price - PV(Residual Value)**

+*Fair Market Value Lease*: Gives the lessee the option to purchase the asset at it's fair market value at the termination of the lease
+*$1 Out Lease (Or Finance Lease)*: Get the asset at nominal cost of $1.
+Basically purchasing over time *Fixed Price Lease*: Lessee has the option to purchase the asset at the end of the lease for a fixed price that is set upfront in the lease contract (this is a long call!).
+Lease payments oft. higher to compensate for this option.
+*Fair Market Value Cap*: lessee can purcase the asset at the minimum of its fair market value and a fixed price or 'cap' *Operating Lease*: Lease in which the lessor receives the depreciation deduction associated with the ownership of the asset *Finance Lease*: Lessee receives the depreciation deductions for tax purposes and can also deduct the interest portion of the lease payments as an interest expense

+When calculating incremental cash flows, use Lease - Buy